Mastering SMT Assembly: Advantages and Future Trends

 Despite its benefits, surface mount technology SMT does have limitations:

-- Heat sensitivity: High heat can damage small components and SMDs if you do not set them correctly in the reflow oven.
+• Heat sensitivity: High heat can damage small components and SMDs if they are not set correctly in the reflow oven.

 For high-power or mechanically stressed applications, engineers may still prefer hole components.